matrix-org/matrix-spec-proposals/proposals/3266-room-summary.md

 [MSC2946](https://github.com/matrix-org/matrix-doc/pull/2946) is reused.
 This provides all the information needed in this MSC, but it also provides a few additional fields and one level of children of this room.

+Additionally the `encryption` field is added to the response for each room.

 In theory one could also add the `max_depth` parameter with allowed values of 0 and 1, so that child rooms are excluded, but this performance optimization does